Chamber Music on the Hill: Music for Cello and Piano

-Sunday, November 14 @ 3:00 pm| $10 – $15
+Sunday, September 25 @ 3:00 pm| $10 – $15

-Chamber Music on the Hill presents cellist Steven Thomas, with pianist Kevin Sharpe, Sunday, November 14 at 3:00 p.m.
-The concert will take place in the Roj Student Center’s Naganna Forum at McDaniel College.
+Chamber Music on the Hill presents “Music for Cello and Piano,” featuring Maxim Kozlov, cello and David Kreider, piano.
+The concert will take place Sunday, September 25 at 3:00 p.m. in the Roj Student Center’s Naganna Forum at McDaniel College.

 Tickets are $15, general admission; $10, seniors/military; students and children under 12 free.
 Tickets will be available for purchase at the door.
 For more information, visit www.facebook.com… or call (443) 974-6374.